 Are you a commercial truck driver feeling stressed?
 Do you want to learn more about the signs and causes of stress?
-Are you ready to learn more about how to manage your stress on the job?
+Are you ready to learn more about stress management for truck drivers on the job?
 You’ve come to the right place!

 Welcome to the BW Mitchum Trucking blog!
 We’re bringing you the latest information on topics that matter to commercial truck drivers.
 In this blog, we will be talking about tips that you can use to manage stress while driving.
 But first, we’d like to introduce ourselves!

 BW Mitchum has been a leader in customized intermodal and domestic transportation while still maintaining the core principles you expect from a third generation family business.
 We pride ourselves on our reliable and personalized customer service, and provide whatever logistical support customers may need in addition to transportation, including warehousing, trans loading, and brokerage services.
 We are committed to continuing to provide the highest-quality transport services as we continue to grow.